 Registration, tuition and fees for faculty-led programs follow the same schedule as courses taught at UT during the summer, thus students should refer to the Office of the Register.

 Many faculty-led study abroad courses are listed in the course schedule, while others are not.
-The program coordinator will distribute registration information (through Blackboard) prior to the summer access period.
+The program coordinator will distribute registration instruction sheets.
+Refer to these instructions when registering.

 Affiliated Studies (AS) Registration